plasma-group/ovm/README.md

 Do you want to...

 ### Learn more about the OVM?
 You've come to the right place... or at least you've come to the right place to navigate to the right place!
-Here are some resources to wet your OVM appetite:
+Here are some resources to whet your OVM appetite:

 0. [Introducing the OVM](https://medium.com/plasma-group/introducing-the-ovm-db253287af50)
 0. [OVM Layer 2 Constructions](https://github.com/plasma-group/ovm/tree/master/specs#ovm-layer-2-constructions)